 As mentioned, the regional economy has historically been based primarily on timber and coal production.
 Thousands of good paying jobs have been lost in the last 10+ years in the region due to the collapse of the coal industry.
 With the decline of the coal industry, Eastern Kentucky counties have been forced to diversify their economies by promoting manufacturing and tourism.
-Nearby Perry County has had some successes within the past several years due to its expanding retail sector, which serves as a regional draw.
+Perry County has had some successes within the past several years due to its expanding retail sector, which serves as a regional draw.
 In addition, the development of the Coal Fields Region Industrial Park located on Highway 15 between Hazard and Jackson has been successful in bringing in employers and helping the overall economy, but the economy is still struggling with below average economic performance.
-Many residents of Knott County travel to Perry County for employment.